gradle/actions/docs/dependency-submission.md

 In some cases, the default action configuration will not be sufficient, and additional action parameters will need to be specified.

-See the example below for a summary, and the [Action Metadata file](action.yml) for a more detailed description of each input parameter.

 ```yaml
     - name: Generate and save dependency graph
       uses: gradle/actions/dependency-submission@v3